lm3nitro/Projects/ICMP_2.md

 ![Pasted image 20240325230140](https://github.com/lm3nitro/Projects/assets/55665256/2a53c996-5fa4-448f-b89b-c21b2cb9e8a5)

-Let's select one conversation to further analyzee it and see what is really going on:
+Let's select one conversation to further analyze it and see what is really going on:
 ```
 tcpdump -nnr icmp_threat_actor.pcap host 111.43.91.100 -vv
 ```